divvun/giellakbd-ios/README.md

 ## Dependencies

-In order to build the hfst-ospell-rs dependency, you will need to install the Rust compiler.
+In order to build the `divvunspell` dependency, you will need to install the Rust compiler.
 See https://rustup.rs for instructions.

 Run the following commands: